Langwathby railway station

 Langwathby is a railway station on the Settle and Carlisle Line, which runs between Carlisle and Leeds via Settle.
-The station, situated 19 mi 59 chain south-east of Carlisle, serves the village of Langwathby, Eden in Cumbria, England.
+The station, situated 19 mi 59 chain south-east of Carlisle, serves the village of Langwathby in Cumbria, England.
 It is owned by Network Rail and managed by Northern Trains.

 History

 The station was built by the Midland Railway and opened in 1876.
 The station was designed by the Midland Railway company architect John Holloway Sanders.
 It closed when local stopping trains over the Settle-Carlisle Line were withdrawn in May 1970, but was reopened by British Rail in July 1986.